Over 50? It could be worth reviewing your car insurance.

 - Pay monthly at no extra cost.
 If you can afford to pay your annual premiums in one large sum, that’s often the most cost-effective choice.
 For many pensioners, this isn’t an option.
 You can specifically look for policies that let you pay premiums monthly, without paying more in total costs.

-Driver’s license requirements for over 50s in Australia
+Driver’s license requirements for over 50

 There are no special licensing requirements when you turn 50, and you can start accessing lower premiums by simply comparing quotes and switching car insurance as normal.

-- Once you turn 70 or 75, special conditions may start applying in Australia based on your license type and state.
+- Once you turn 70 or 75, special conditions may start applying based on your license type and state.
 You can learn more about these requirements here, along with more information on car insurance for people over 70.